-Vinyasa Yoga is a form or a method of teaching Classical Hatha Yoga.
+Vinyasa Yoga is a form or a method of teaching Classical Yoga.
 It is the step by step study, practice and attainment of Yoga (unification) of Mind, Body and Breath into one harmonious experience.
-Vinyasa is in fact – Yoga.

-To explain the teaching approach of Vinyasa Yoga it is important to understand the practice of Hatha Yoga which it teaches.
+To explain the teaching approach of Vinyasa Yoga it is important to understand the practices of Yoga presented in Patanjalis Yoga Sutras and The Hatha Yoga Pradipika – amongst other important texts – which it embodies and teaches.

-Hatha Yoga is the foundation of most Yoga styles.
-In its entirety, it is the study, practice and application of the Eight – Limbed Path (Ashta – Anga) of Yoga gifted to us by Patanjali in his Yoga Sutras.
-The system of Hatha Yoga is a three part process (maha yoga) whereby a set of tools as described in The Hatha Yoga Pradipika – (asana, kriya, pranayama, mudra, yantra, mantra and laya ) are used correctly and appropriately (avadhuta yoga) in the implementation of the steps of Patanjalis eight-fold path.
-If practiced diligently this path leads towards the unification of the two opposing solar and lunar energies of sun (ha) and moon (tha) – hatha – which is the state of samadhi or Raja Yoga (royal union).
+Yoga – In its entirety, is the study, practice and application of the Eight – Limbed Path (Ashta – Anga) of Yoga gifted to us by Patanjali in his Yoga Sutras.
+The map of the eight limbed path deals with all of the elements of fundamental human suffering due to physical and mental ailments and unhelpful external influences from the world and societies we live in.
+By following this eight limbed path or map – little by little the suffering of human existence dissolves and a state of peace prevails.
+The system of Hatha Yoga is a three part process (maha yoga) whereby a set of tools as described in The Hatha Yoga Pradipika – (asana, kriya, pranayama, mudra, yantra, mantra and laya ) are used correctly and appropriately in the implementation of the steps of Patanjalis eight-fold path.
+If practiced diligently this path leads towards the unification of the two opposing solar and lunar energies of sun (ha) and moon (tha) – hatha – which is the state of samadhi or Raja Yoga (royal union) and mental clarity and peace.

-Hatha Yoga is a system that can be used to achieve enlightenment or self-realisation.
+Yoga is a system that can be used to achieve enlightenment or self-realisation.
 Although this is the ultimate goal of yoga it can not become a fixed state of attachment.
 Yoga is an ever evolving process of small realisations and enlightenments as we learn from and make our way through the lessons of life.
-By becoming attached to the concept of enlightenment/eternal bliss, we set ourselves up for disappointment, suffering and restlessness while missing out on the lessons the entire process is there to teach us.
-It is the journey and the process – not the destination which holds the key to liberation (moksha) from suffering.
+By becoming attached to the concept of enlightenment/eternal bliss as being something other than our natural state – we set ourselves up for disappointment, suffering and restlessness while missing out on the lessons the entire process is there to teach us.
+The idea of getting somewhere or attaining something creates yet another duality or separation in which we become bound.
+While the sincere practitioner keeps his/her mind firmly fixed on the end goal which is to realise the nature of ones true self – It is the journey and the process – not the destination which holds the key to liberation (moksha) from suffering.
+Through the teachings of Yoga & Samkhya philosophies, we discover firstly who we are not before realising the true nature of the Self which is the all pervading non-dualistic consciousness hidden by the veil of Maya (illusion).

 Regular yoga practitioners treat their body with great respect as it is considered to be the vehicle of the soul and its potential awakening.
 Yoga students receive numerous physical & mental benefits.
 These include – increased strength, flexibility & stamina, increased energy and vitality, improved general health, a greater awareness and discernment of limiting & habitual thought patterns and attitudes to nutrition & lifestyle habits (samskaras), enhanced mood , concentration, mental clarity and an overall sense of calm and well-being.

-The practice of Hatha Yoga in the early stages of a yoga practitioners journey – which can take many years – cultivates the first five of the eight-fold path of Patanjaili’s Yoga system to purify, open and strengthen the body and mind in preparation for the journey and process of yoga.
+The practice of Yoga in the early stages of a yoga practitioners journey – which can take many years – cultivates the first five of the eight-fold path of Patanjaili’s Yoga system to purify, open and strengthen the body and mind in preparation for the journey and process of yoga.
 The first five limbs of the eight-fold path (see below) of Yama, Niyama, Asana, Pranayama & Pratyahara are known as Bahiranga Sadhana (External Practices).
 These first five steps are the only logical place to begin as they deal with what is”external”, “outer” or “outside” and therefore tangible and accessible to all of us.
 These five limbs can be experienced and explored by everyone with the correct guidance.
+These practices which work on cleaning up the physical body and deal with distractions from the outside world are known as Hatha Yoga.

-The practice of Bahiranga Sadhana (External Practices) eventually leads to the remaining three limbs of Antaranga Sadhana (Internal Practices).
+The practice of Bahiranga Sadhana (External Practices) which constitute Hatha Yoga – prepare the practitioner on a physical and energetic level and – eventually leads to the remaining three limbs of Antaranga Sadhana (Internal Practices) .

-The remaining three limbs of the eight-fold path (see below) of Dharana, Dhyana & Samadhi are known as the Antaranga Sadhana (internal practices).
+The remaining three limbs of the eight-fold path (see below) of Dharana, Dhyana & Samadhi are known as the Antaranga Sadhana (internal practices) and are known as Raja Yoga or Royal Union.
 They are described as such because they cannot be observed from the outside, but instead are undertaken within and beyond the mind.
 They are a set of practices which encourage progress on a yogi’s spiritual path.
 They are considered internal aids to Self-realisation.
 However – these practices can elude many practitioners in the early stages of their yoga journey because of the constant distraction of discomfort, stiffness and blockages in the external physical body and their associated mental distractions.
 Therefore Bahiranga (External Practices) need to be well established and reasonably effective before approaching the Antaranga Sadhana (Internal Practices) – despite the yogis desire, intention and best efforts to practice both.
 (See Note (c) below).

 Bahiranga Sadhana – described below – is understood by most to begin with the Yamas and end with Pratyahara.
 The five limbs of the Bahiranga Sadhana are –